yayahjb/cvector/trunk/CVector/README_CVector.txt

    If these settings need to be changed, edit Makefile.
 On some systems, e.g.
    Mac OS X, the default libtool is not appropriate.
 In that case you should install a recent version of libtool.
-The CVector kit has been tested with libtool versions 1.3.5 and 1.5.4.
-If the system libtool is not to be used, define the variable LIBTOOL to be the path to the libtaol executable, e.g. in bash
+The CVector kit has been tested with libtool versions 1.3.5, 1.5.4 and 2.2.6.
+If the system libtool is not to be used, define the variable LIBTOOL to be the path to the libtool executable, e.g. in bash.
+On MINGW, use of gcc 4 and libtool 2.2.6 are highly recommended.

    export LIBTOOL=$HOME/bin/libtool